llm-bible/llm-bible.github.io/_publications/malekar2024matmul.markdown

 ---
 layout: publication
-title: Matmul Or No Matmul In The Era Of 1-bit Llms
+title: 'Matmul Or No Matmul In The Era Of 1-bit Llms'
 authors: Malekar Jinendra, Elbtity Mohammed E., Zand Ramtin
 conference: "Arxiv"
 year: 2024